cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Program position control for the leader arm actuators (formerly control dial actuators)
 #.
 Set the position targets of the leader arm to the positions of the follower arm.
 #.
-Assuming the leader arm has controller IDs 1, 2 and 3, and the follower arm has controller IDs 4, 5 and 6, you can send current (ie torque) commands to the robot arms with the code
+Send current (ie torque) commands to the robot arms with the code .
+Refer to the motor ID diagram to control the correct motors.
+They shold both be right legs.

 .. code-block:: c++